kirilcvetkov92/Advanced-Lane-Detection/README.md

 ### 1 Camera Calibration

 #### 1.1 Camera matrix and Distortion coefficients
-A brief description of how the camera matrix and distortion coefficients are computed.
+Brief description how the camera matrix and distortion coefficients are computed.

 The code for this step is contained in the in the following method: `utils.cal_undistort` (line:5 - line:10 `utils.py`).
 The input image is with the following dimension (1280, 720, 3)